 To receive the Master of Public Policy degree, students of Asian Public Policy Program (APPP) must successfully complete at least 44 credits of graduate study.
-The study includes 16 credits of required courses to be completed during the first year, 15 credits of compulsory courses, a minimum of 5 credits of elective courses, and 8 credits of seminar work.
+The study includes 16 credits of required courses to be completed during the first year, 11 credits of strongly recommended courses, a minimum of 9 credits of elective courses, and 8 credits of seminar work.
 APPP students must also write a Master's thesis under the supervision of their academic advisor and pass a final oral examination.

 The curriculum consists of "two-credit courses" and "four credit courses".
 A two-credit course is a semester-long course with a weekly 1.75-hour class meeting, except for the English Thesis Writing which is a one-year course.
 A four-credit course is either a semester-long course with two 1.75-hour class meetings a week, or a one-year course with a 1.75-hour class meeting a week.